jackyang25/self-care-agent/README.md

 The Self-Care Agent Framework is a standardized set of APIs, digital self-care protocols, and safety governance layers that any certified AI system can invoke to deliver evidence-based self-care, triage, and referral services.

+**This proof-of-concept validates workflow interactions and multi-step reasoning patterns using simplified mock data and integrations due to external dependencies (EHR, pharmacy, and scheduling systems).**

 ## Why This Matters